TinkerTools/poltype2/README.md

 nohup python /path_to_poltype/poltype.py &
 ```

+### Molecular Dynamics Sanity Checks
+* Check for missing parameters
+* Check total charge of all boxes for binding free energy alchemical perturbation have a net zero charge

 ### Box Setup

 *	For binding free energy computation, if a PDB is provided instead of a tinker XYZ file, then the tinker program pdbxyz is used to generate the XYZ file.
 This may result in adding additional hydrogens if missing from the PDB file (according to the residue label).
 *	By default, a preequilibrated large water box is used and trimmed to the appropriate box size (determined below).
-This allows a default total equilibration time of 2 ns in NVT and a final .5 ns in NVT at the last temperature and a final 1 ns of NPT equilibration at the final temperature to determine the box size.
-Otherwise, defaults are 4 ns for NVT + .5 ns at final NVT temperature and 1 ns for final NPT.
+This allows a default shorter total equilibration time.
 *	The box size is computed by taking the longest dimension of protein or ligand and add a buffer length.
 For proteins-ligand complexes the buffer length is 20 angstroms.
 For ligand systems, the buffer length is 2*(vdwcutoff)+6, where the vdwcutoff default is 12 angstroms.
+For hydration free energy of charged ligand, the box size is set to max(50,longestdim+2*(vdwcutoff)+6), this is to offset the potential shift due to PME neutralizing plasma and polarization artifacts in PBC (doi: 10.1021/ct500195p).
 * If not using preequilibrated box then,
   *	The total number of waters based on box volume and the density of water.
   *	The TINKER program xyzedit is used to create solvent box based on total water number.
 The ligand, or protein-ligand complex is then soaked in the solvent box.
 *	For binding free energy computations, physiological counterions are added to mimic the interior of a cell.
 A default of 100 mM of KCl is added.
-*	Additionally for binding free energy computations, neutralizing ions are added to the box in order to ensure the net charge of the box remains 0 during free energy perturbation.
+*	Additionally for binding free energy computations, neutralizing ions are added to the box in order to ensure the net charge of the box remains 0 during alchemical free energy perturbation.
 The number of ions added is dependent on the net charge of the box system.
-*	Finally, any neutralizing and physiological ions are added to the box.
-*	For HFE simulations, if the ligand is charged, by default a box containing counter ions is created and will be added to the thermodynamic cycle to compute the “salt hydration free energy”, which is generally what experimentalists are able to measure.
+*	For HFE simulations, if the ligand is charged, by default a box containing counter ions (ion box) is created and will be added to the thermodynamic cycle to compute the “salt hydration free energy”, which is generally what experimentalists are able to measure.
 Computing the free energy changes of the counterions will cancel out the charge correction HFE effects that are typically added to obtain HFE of only the charged ligand.
+See charge correction section below.
 * For neat liquid simulation, an input density (via keyword) is required, in order to determine the number of molecules based on density and box volume to add to the box.

+### Charge Correction For Charged Ligand HFE
+* In decoupling simulation our solute never really crosses an interface.
+* The surface potential has been calculated using force fields by integrating charge density from gas to solution (in the z direction for a slab of water doi: 10.1021/ct700098z).
+* This effect cancels out when computing the salt hydration free energy, where a box of counter ions is added with the same thermodynamic cycle as the water box.
+The salt hydration free energy is the HFE of just the water box plus HFE of the counter ion box.
+* There is also a potential shift due to PME neutralizing plasma and polarization artifacts in PBC (infinite lattice).
+These terms disappears when the box is large relative to the ligand.
+For ions, 45-50 angstroms is adequte.

 ### Minimization
 *	If the box is not square (should be square by default), then check if the length between any two box dimensions is > 10 angstroms.
 If so, then need to add restraints on two alpha carbons on protein that are on opposite sides to prevent rotation of protein within the rectangular box.
-Restraints around atoms are added with a default radius of 2 angstroms.
+*	Restraints around atoms are added with a default radius of 2 angstroms.
 *	The protein and ligand is then restrained (or only ligand for solvation) with radius of 0 angstroms (lets the solvent relax).
 Default restraint force constant is 5 kcal/mol/angstrom.
-*	The system is then minimized.
+*	The system is then minimized to a default gradient of 10 kcal/mol
-*	Finally, restrain-position keywords are removed from tinker key files.

 ### Equilibration
 *	For binding free energy computations, if restraint groups are not defined by user input, then automatically determine them based on minimized box structure.
     *	The algorithm finds the closest heavy atom to the ligand COM and determines this to be group 1.
 The algorithm then finds all alpha carbons (or just carbons if not protein) and iteratively computes COM between a possible group (minimum 4 carbons, maximum of 10) of carbons from host and the chosen ligand atom.
 If the distance between the COM of each group is less than tolerance of 1 angstroms the program determines the restraints as acceptable and uses as group 2.
     *	If the COM between the two restraint groups is too far, this can lead to poor convergence for equilibration.
+*   For charged ligand HFE, the ion box equilibriation time is set to 1 ns of only NPT at the equilbrium temperature.
+*   For water boxes, there is a default total equilibration time of 2 ns in NVT up to and including the final temperature and a final .5 ns in NVT at the last temperature (to add more time in final temperature) and a final 1 ns of NPT equilibration at the final temperature to determine the box size.
+Otherwise, defaults are 4 ns for NVT + .5 ns at final NVT temperature and 1 ns for final NPT.
 *   Flat bottom restraints are used by default.
 For each temperature, the group restraint constant approaches 0 until equilibrium temperature is reached.
 *	Additionally, for the protein-ligand complexation box, protein atoms are restrained during equilibration (with a default radius of 2 angstroms) with a force constant that approaches 0 (and starts from 5 kcal/mol/angstrom) as the temperature reaches equilibrium.
 *	Each simulation corresponding to each temperature, restraint-constant and ensemble (NVT or NPT) tuple are simulated.
 50,100,150,200,300,300 is the default temperature scheme for NVT, with a corresponding restraint constant scheme of 5,2,1,.5,.1,0.